mgmt-sa-tiger-team/sap-hana-workshop/provisioner/README.md

 # automatically installs Tower to control node
 towerinstall: true

+# if set to true, this will install sap for each student in advance
+sapinstall: false

 ## if you want to use satellite specify here, make sure it's accessible by student nodes
 # satellite_host: X.X.X.X